Shell Energy Stadium: Rugby union

 BBVA Stadium (now Shell Energy Stadium) played host to the 2012 Italian Tour of the Americas which saw the USA Eagles play Italy to a 30–10 loss.
 The Eagles returned to BBVA Compass Stadium to play a mid-year rugby union test match against Ireland on June 8, 2013; the Eagles lost 15–12, but set a record for largest crowd for the Eagles on home soil when 20,181 fans packed the stadium.

 BBVA Stadium played host to the 2012–13 IRB Women's Sevens World Series in the USA leg of the series.
 However, the USA leg of the World Series was moved to the Atlanta suburb of Kennesaw, Georgia for the 2013–14 series, where it has remained ever since.

 College football

 Shell Energy Stadium is home to Texas Southern University football.
 During the 2013 season, the stadium also hosted the Houston Cougars for two games while TDECU Stadium was being built.
-In January of 2024 Shell Energy Stadium hosted the College Football Playoff Concert Series as part of the city-wide celebration of the CFP National Championship game being held in the Space City.
+In January 2024 Shell Energy Stadium hosted the College Football Playoff Concert Series as part of the city-wide celebration of the CFP National Championship game being held in the Space City.
 The NCAA Division III National Championship Game (Stagg Bowl) was held at Shell Energy Stadium on January 5, 2025.

-Sam Houston State University will play its 2025 home games at Shell Energy Stadium while its on-campus home of Bowers Stadium is closed for the construction of a new press box.
+Sam Houston State University played its 2025 home games at Shell Energy Stadium while its on-campus home of Bowers Stadium was closed for the construction of a new press box.